EXCHANGE-TRADED FUNDS

 That’s why financial professionals should know all the types of vehicles available to them — so they can construct portfolios where all of an investor’s assets, from mutual funds to separately managed accounts (SMAs), can work together.

-- Intraday trading: Ability to buy/sell throughout the day to make real-time portfolio allocation changes instead of waiting to transact at the end of a day
+• Intraday trading: Ability to buy/sell throughout the day to make real-time portfolio allocation changes instead of waiting to transact at the end of a day

-- Tax efficiency: Fixed income benefits from mechanisms such as in-kind transactions for fewer capital gain distributions to pursue greater tax efficiency and lower expenses than a mutual fund
+• Tax efficiency: Fixed income benefits from mechanisms such as in-kind transactions for fewer capital gain distributions to pursue greater tax efficiency and lower expenses than a mutual fund

-- Portfolio transparency: Fully transparent active ETFs may improve the investor’s experience because ETF holdings are published daily, a differentiating feature
+• Portfolio transparency: Fully transparent active ETFs may improve the investor’s experience because ETF holdings are published daily, a differentiating feature

-- Diversification from the index: Flexibility to diversify away from certain issuers that may be a large part of the index or to hold issuers not held in the index to seek better-than-benchmark outcomes, and ability to position a portfolio seeking downside resilience
+• Diversification from the index: Flexibility to diversify away from certain issuers that may be a large part of the index or to hold issuers not held in the index to seek better-than-benchmark outcomes, and ability to position a portfolio seeking downside resilience

-- Striving to beat the index: Strategies to seek better than index results after fees
+• Striving to beat the index: Strategies to seek better-than-index results after fees

-- Professional oversight: Daily monitoring of a portfolio to consider all the moving parts involved in managing fixed income
+• Active professional oversight: Daily monitoring of a portfolio to consider all the moving parts involved in managing fixed income

 How Capital Group ETFs seek to go beyond the baseline